Outsourcing Can Help Bridge the Cyber Security Skills Gap

 The Cybervisors Are Here Vigorously Addressing Global One Million Cyber Security Job Shortage

-Another report included “A report from Cisco puts the global figure at one million cyber security job openings.
+Another report included “A report from Cisco puts the global figure at one million cybersecurity job openings.
 The demand for the (cybersecurity) workforce is expected to rise to 6 million (globally) by 2019, with a projected shortfall of 1.5 million” stated Michael Brown, CEO at Symantec, the world’s largest security software vendor.”
-This only turns up the anxiety level on companies who are scrambling to avoid being the “breach du jour”.
+This only turns up the anxiety level in companies that are scrambling to avoid being the “breach du jour”.

 Retain a Cybervisor®:

-Retaining the help from dedicated and verifiable cyber security experts costs less than the expense of hiring just one (1) cyber security employee.
-And yes, that was a plural not singular expert.
-With professional Cybervisor services companies get the expertise of many seasoned experts who collaborate and stand together to support their clients.
+Retaining the help from dedicated and verifiable cybersecurity experts costs less than the expense of hiring just one (1) cybersecurity employee.
+And yes, that was a plural, not a singular expert.
+With professional Cybervisor services, companies get the expertise of many seasoned experts who collaborate and stand together to support their clients.

 Automation is Your Friend: